 She has taught skating camps alongside Alexi Urmanov, Vera Vandecaveye, Annie Shelter, Kathy Kasey, Janet Champion and the late Peter Kollen.
 For the past 4 years she has also been delivering Field Move Seminars for other coaches.

 Peter (PJ) Hallam is a Level 2 Coach and has been actively coaching for less than a year.
-However, he brings an incredible level of competitive experience to his coaching having been British Champion at both Advanced Novice and Junior levels, as well as being runner up in the Senior Championships 4 times!!
+However, he brings an incredible level of competitive experience to his coaching having been British Champion at both Advanced Novice and Junior levels, as well as being runner up in the Senior Championships 5 times!!
+In 2019 he also competed at the World Figure Skating Championships for the first time!!

 A true entertainer on the ice, PJ is also a committed and passionate coach, and it is a testament to the respect in which he is held by many of the skaters who have trained alongside him, that they are now taking advantage of his coaching input